NikhilKukrety/2026_Automate_Ecommerce_App_End_to_End/README.md

 Developed a comprehensive end-to-end automation framework for an e-commerce application using industry-standard frameworks and design patterns.
-Integrated GitHub Copilot as AI-assisted tool to accelerate development, improve code consistency, and support seamless project integration.
+Integrated GitHub Copilot to accelerate development, improve code consistency, and support seamless project integration.

 Tech Stack:
 - Java